Chadster766/McWRT/README.md

 McWRT
 =====
-OpenWRT McWRT Barrier Breaker is under development.
-It builds but the image isn't usable at this point.
+OpenWRT McWRT Chaos Calmer is under development.
+Unless you have a USB to TTL cable Attitude Adjustment Release v1.0.5 should be used.
 ===

 ###An OpenWRT project for the Linksys WRT1900AC router.